ajdlm/fma-rpg-battle/README.md

-# Fullmetal Alchemist: The RPG Battle Game
+# Fullmetal Alchemist: The RPG Fighting Game

 A simple RPG-style fighting game that pits one character against three others.